-Anne Frank House
+Learn about history at the Anne Frank House

 The house they hid in is now a museum, and the displays are powerful.
 Book your ticket online ahead of time to skip the line.
 I did, and I was so happy to not have to wait outside for an hour or longer.

 There are quite a few well known museums in Amsterdam.
-The Rijksmuseum is one of the most popular ones, and it just reopened in 2013 after renovations.
+The Rijksmuseum is one of the most popular ones, and it reopened in 2013 after renovations.

 Amsterdam has such a unique blend of food due to the diversity of cultures living there.
 Taking a food tour is such a fun way to get to know the local culture and try food you might not have known about before.
-Read about the food tour I took in Amsterdam here.

 Day Trips from Amsterdam

 In such a small country, there are many cities within easy reach from Amsterdam.
 If you’re visiting for a week or more, mix things up by taking a day trip or two.
-Check train schedules for the Netherlands here.

 Amsterdam and the Netherlands are well know for tulips.
 A little ways outside the city are the Keukenhof Gardens, one of the best places to go see these gorgeous flowers.

 Another typically Dutch attraction are windmills.
 Not too far from Amsterdam is the town of Zaanse Schans, which is a UNESCO-listed village with a row of windmills along the water.
 Some of them have been maintained for centuries.

-Other great options are Haarlem, Gouda, Deventer, and Alkmaar, which all give you a glimpse into Dutch history and culture as you wander down cobblestone roads, admire windmills, or taste local cheeses.
+Other great options are Haarlem, Gouda, Deventer, Utrecht, and Alkmaar, which all give you a glimpse into Dutch history and culture as you wander down cobblestone roads, admire windmills, or taste local cheeses.

 Digging deeper into Amsterdam

 Hop on a commuter ferry to get a taste of the surrounding areas.
 Seek out local markets.
 Check out the view of the city from the cafe at the top of the library a few blocks from the main train station.

 Ask locals for advice.
 Where do they like to eat, drink and hang out?
 Wander a few blocks in from the main roads and tourist attractions.

 Amsterdam is the perfect place for a city break vacation.
 See the sights the city is known for, take a few day trips, slow down to get a feel for the non-touristy side of things, and enjoy your Amsterdam city break!

-P.S.
-Check out more destinations and itineraries on Travel Made Simple!
+- Or check out more destinations and itineraries on Travel Made Simple!